nigelgward/ISG_Reduction_Model/README.md

 `

 We provide a default Reduction model that trains based off the recordings and labels completed at ISG.
+Before you use this model, download the following zip folder which contains the feature data: https://minersutep-my.sharepoint.com/:u:/g/personal/jvazquez9_miners_utep_edu/EZBhWMViv0lIoTZUha21OkIBN9-KnIca1bXFiFg_FKxR2A?e=LgPqIy&download=1 .
+Then, extract the zip in the default_data folder under REDUCTION.

 2b.
 To train the default reduction model: